nida78/wp-wiki-tooltip/readme.txt

 3. Wiki Tooltips Settings - Error Handling: set some Error Handling options
 4. Wiki Tooltips Settings - Designs: set designs, stylings, and animations of tooltips
 5. Wiki Tooltips Settings - Thumbnails: enable and style thumbnails
-6. Create tooltip in all Gutenberg rich-text components
+6. Create tooltips in all Gutenberg rich-text components
 7. Integrate the plugin by shortcodes in posts and pages, too
 8. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form - also available in the Gutenberg's Classic Block
 9. See nice and helpful tooltips